fivetran/dbt_google_ads_source/README.md

 ```

 ### Adwords API Configuration

-To use this package, you will need to pull the following custom reports through Fivetran:
+If your connector is setup using the Adwords API then you will need to pull the following custom reports through Fivetran:

 * Destination Table Name: `final_url_performance`
 * Report Type: `FINAL_URL_REPORT`